Lake View Cemetery

 Open: Daily from 7:30 a.m. – 7:30 p.m.
 The Garfield Monument and Wade Chapel are open daily between April 1 and mid-November from 9 a.m. until 4.

 Cleveland, Ohio’s Lake View Cemetery is a large, lovely rural garden cemetery that climbs a ridge east of town and provides spectacular views of Lake Erie and the metropolis stretching westward below.
-The cemetery also performs as an arboretum, which many of the trees labeled.
+The cemetery also performs as an arboretum, in which many of the trees labeled.

-Beneath the stately old trees, much of the cemetery is full of heavy granite markers, but among them stand some marvelous works of art, including the warrior archangel Michael, who stands on the grave of John M. Hay, Secretary of State under President William McKinley.
+Beneath the stately old trees, much of the cemetery is full of heavy granite markers, but among them stand some marvelous works of art, including the warrior archangel Michael, guarding the grave of John M. Hay, Secretary of State under President William McKinley.
 Two grieving women, reminiscent of the Duke of Burgundy’s Mourners, attend the sarcophagus of the E. M. Peck family.
 More modern figures climb the heavy granite monument to the Evans family, re-purposed from the family’s swimming pool.

 Just inside the Euclid Gate stands the poignant monument to the 175 victims of the Collinwood School fire, in which an angel protects children with her arms.
 The unexplained fire struck the relatively new building in March 1908.
 Teachers managed to save half their charges, but some children panicked and fell, blocking the stairwell so that others couldn’t escape.
 The tragedy brought national attention to the issue of school safety for the first time.

 Another of Lake View’s treasures is the Wade Chapel.
-The classical building is named for Jeptha H. Wade, who served as one of the cemetery’s first president.
+The classical building is named for Jeptha H. Wade, who served as one of the cemetery’s first presidents.
 His namesake grandson hired Louis Comfort Tiffany and gave him carte blanche to design the chapel, which is unusual amongst cemetery buildings because it does not contain any permanent remains.
 Tiffany designed the breathtaking Resurrection window, which functions as the room’s focal point, in addition to the Biblical murals lining the walls.
 Because Tiffany refused to have soot besmirch his artwork, his friend Thomas Edison wired the chapel for electric lights, making it the first building with electricity in Cleveland.

 The showpiece of Lake View Cemetery is the monument to assassinated President James A. Garfield.
 Garfield was born in a log cabin in Cuyahoga County.
 Although his father died when he was 2, he was elected to the Ohio Senate, a post he left to serve as a Major General in the Civil War.
 He was elected to the U.S. House of Representatives, then the U.S. Senate, but received the Republican nomination for President before he took office.
 He served four months of his presidential term before a deranged fan shot him in the back.
 One of the bullets lodged in his spine.
 Garfield lingered for 80 days, before infection from his inept doctors’ unsterilized fingers finished him off.